2017 Bhutan Global Money Week

 - 20 000

-With the Royal Monetary Authority of Bhutan (RMA, or the Central Bank of Bhutan) at the helm of the Global Money Week celebrations this year, GMW2017 was celebrated at a very large scale within the country.
-RMA and various stakeholders in Bhutan took the initiative towards financial inclusion by forming the Financial Inclusion and Literacy (FIL) Unit which collectively spearheaded the national financial inclusion policies and strategies, including the national roll-out of Global Money Week in 2017!
-This has led to the participation of more than 60 organizations during the GMW in Bhutan, representing all sectors from public, private, and civil society.
+With the Royal Monetary Authority of Bhutan (RMA, or the Central Bank of Bhutan) at the helm of the Global Money Week planning, GMW2017 was celebrated at a very large scale within the country.
+RMA and various stakeholders in Bhutan took the initiative towards financial inclusion by forming the Financial Inclusion and Literacy (FIL) Unit which collectively spearheaded the national financial inclusion policies and strategies, including the national roll-out of Global Money Week 2017!
+This led to the participation of more than 60 organizations during the GMW in Bhutan, representing all sectors from public, private, and civil society.

 Through the joint efforts of 25 educational institutes, including schools, vocational institutes and monastic schools and their network, GMW was celebrated throughout all provinces in Bhutan going beyond the capital of Thimphu.
 Activities have ranged from high-level events, to visits between schools and banks, where children have actively engaged with the financial sector.
 Moreover, activities have also covered the education of young people about financial matters, and opened bank accounts for children participating in Global Money Week.
 Out of the 10,000 kids that participated, 991 savings accounts were opened!

-The opening event of the Global Money Week 2017 (GMW) for Bhutan) was graced by His Excellency Lyonpo Namgay Dorji (Honorable Finance Minister), Honorable Dasho Penjore (Governor of RMA of Bhutan), the Regional Coordinator of the Alliance for Financial Inclusion (AFI), and other distinguished guests.
+The opening event of Global Money Week was graced by His Excellency Lyonpo Namgay Dorji (Honorable Finance Minister), Honorable Dasho Penjore (Governor of RMA of Bhutan), the Regional Coordinator of the Alliance for Financial Inclusion (AFI), and other distinguished guests.
 This was covered in all national media outlets and has been communicated all throughout Bhutan.
-During the event, some of the highlights included:
+During the event, some of the highlights included the launch of:

-- Launch of Bhutan Economic Forum for Innovative Transformation (BEFIT) www.befit.bt
+- The Bhutan Economic Forum for Innovative Transformation (BEFIT) www.befit.bt

-Theatre programs on ‘‘Your money, financial crisis and lessons in your life”, which featured Ap Dagap’ (a well-known Bhutanese figure) were initiated and delivered during several accounts by a renowned theatre group to creatively communicate the importance of financial fitness.
+Theatre performances on ‘‘Your money, financial crisis and lessons in your life”, which featured Ap Dagap’ (a well-known Bhutanese figure) were delivered throughout the Week by a renowned theatre group who creatively communicated the importance of being financially competent.

 In addition to the opening, recognition was also provided for the outstanding initiative on the design of an innovative Financial Literacy game, which will be further distributed to get kids engaged in talking about money matters in a fun and engaging manner.

-A series of GMW events were also carried out during the week, including thematic talks to schools, tertiary educational institutes, defense sectors, vocational institutes and monastic schools, youth field visit programs, airing of radio jingles on Radio Valley on ‘promoting youth entrepreneurs, and a feature program of Nu.100 rural savings account opening for the disadvantaged students in Thimphu and Lhuntse.
-Other financial literacy sensitization was also delivered by various stakeholders at Dagana, Punakha, Tsirang and Gelephu – ensuring that GMW is celebrated throughout Bhutan.
+A series of GMW events were also carried out during the week, including thematic talks to schools, tertiary educational institutes, defense sectors, vocational institutes and monastic schools, youth field visit programs, airing of radio jingles on Radio Valley on ‘promoting youth entrepreneurs, and a feature program of Nu.100 rural savings accounts for the disadvantaged students in Thimphu and Lhuntse.
+Other financial literacy events were also delivered by various stakeholders at Dagana, Punakha, Tsirang and Gelephu – ensuring that GMW was celebrated throughout Bhutan.